 up to two years for students registering on the occasional route (1-2 units only: no award).

 |Start date||This is a part-time modular programme and there are three entry dates per year: September, January and April.|

-This is a part-time modular programme providing continuing professional education for registered social workers who are currently working with children and young people, their families and carers in the UK.
+This is a part-time modular programme providing continuing professional development for qualified and registered social workers who are currently working in some capacity with children and young people, their families and carers in the UK.

 The programme leads to one of three awards; you can enter at MSc, Postgraduate Certificate or Postgraduate Diploma level.
 Alternatively, you are welcome simply to take any of our units on a credit-only basis.

 The programme is normally accessed by qualified social workers as part of their employment with local authorities or voluntary/independent sector organisations in the south west of England.
 However, we also welcome applications from appropriately qualified and experienced practitioners/managers working elsewhere in the UK.
 It is managed in partnership with local employers.

 Fees are set on a per-unit basis for this programme.
 Fees for 2020/21 are as follows: